On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Preliminaries and physical PDE systems

 \section{Preliminaries and physical PDE systems}

-We will first summarize the PDE systems for fluid flow, gas dynamics, electromagnetism, and magnetohydrodynamics in three spatial dimensions.
-(See Refs.\cite{Whi,Jac,HugYou} for more details.)
-These systems will help to explain the subsequent general formulation of PDE systems which will we introduce and use throughout our discussion and results on conservation laws.
+We will first summarize in a unified way the PDE systems for fluid flow, gas dynamics, electromagnetism, and magnetohydrodynamics in three spatial dimensions in vector calculus notation.
+(See Refs.\cite{Whi,Jac,HugYou} for more details about the physical derivation of these systems.)
+In particular, we distinguish between dynamical equations, constraint equations, and constitutive equations.
+This summary will help to explain the subsequent general formulation of PDE systems which will we introduce and use throughout our discussion and results on conservation laws.
+The general formulation essentially underlies computations of all types of conservation laws.

 We will let $\vec x$ denote the position vector in three dimensions, and $t$ will denote time.
 The standard divergence, curl, and gradient operators will be denoted $\div=\nabla\cdot$, $\curl=\nabla\times$, and $\grad=\nabla$, respectively.